uvadmt/uvadmt.github.io/src/content/syllabus.md

   staff.
 The penalty for policy violations will be considered on a case-by-case basis, with a penalty commensurate the severity of the offense.

+### AI Tools

+Use of generative AI tools such as ChatGPT, Claude, and Gemini on problem sets is encouraged, but like any resources you use these should be used in a way that supports your learning, is consistent with the course goals, and is fair to other students.
+These are powerful tools that can be great assistants and tutors to humans to use them well, and learning when and how to use these tools is itself a valuable skill.

+However, since the goals of the course are to improve your ability as an individual to think mathematically and to understand and be able to use the methods we teach in the class, it would be counterproductive to use any resources, including AI tools, in ways that are counter to these goals.
+Tools can be used as shortcuts to accomplishing short term goals, such as getting a correct answer to a problem, in ways that are counter to long term goals, such as empowering yourself with new skills and understanding.
+Getting an answer in a way that depends on using a powerful tool can also be misleading, and make someone think they understand or are capable of doing something on their own without actually developing this.
+There is also a severe risk today that AI tools will give outputs that are wrong, but with language that seems convincing.
+Without the deeper understanding needed to interrogate the models well, users are prone to being mislead by incorrect outputs.

+If you are not motivated by developing your abilities and gaining an appreciation of the beauty and power or mathematical thinking, though, and only want to maximize your grade while minimizing your effort, you should be aware that the tests to assess your learning in the class will be done in class and without any access to external resources.
+We want to see what you understand and can do on your own.
+The way overall grading is done in the course, it will not benefit you to get higher grades on the problem sets by using tools that prevent you from learning what you will need to understand to be able to do well on the assessments.

+All assignments in the course will include a collaboration and resource policy which you should read and follow carefully.
+These will expect you to document any use of AI tools, and include links to transcripts that show your interactions with the tool.
+We plan to include some demonstrations using AI tools in the class, as well as specific examples of encouraged and inappropriate uses on the problem sets.

 # Additional Information